Check If A Given Number Is Pronic In C++ - C++ Programming Tutorial

 Example:

-Let us take an example to find the given number is pronic or not in C++.
+Let's consider an example to determine whether a specified number is pronic or not in C++.

 Example